micbia/SubgridClumping/README.md

 # SubgridClumping

-A Code to derive the parameters for the global, in-homogeneous and stochastic clumping model and then compute the clumping factor large low-resolution N-body simulations smoothed on a regular grid.
+A Code to derive the parameters for the global, in-homogeneous and stochastic clumping model and then compute the clumping factor for large low-resolution N-body simulations smoothed on a regular grid.
 Our code is meant for the <i>CUBEP3M</i> simulation.
 If you wish to use a different inputs, please contact the developper.
 <br><br>
 <img src="https://github.com/micbia/SubgridClumping/blob/main/results/AnClumpMic_190829_6.3Mpc_nc1200-so-n-MCPR_NEW2/noc8_bins5/plot/7.305_6.3_1.667_nc1200_clumping.png">
 See publication about this work https://arxiv.org/abs/2101.01712.